PacketFence Clustering Guide

 3.3.2.
 Other servers (optional)

-On the other servers of your cluster, configure only the network interfaces (step 1) without going past that section in the configurator.
+On the other servers of the cluster, configure only the network interfaces (step 1) without going past that section in the configurator.
 If the other servers already have the right IP addresses configured on their interfaces, you can ignore this step.

 This step is only necessary to configure IP addresses on interfaces (at OS level).
 PacketFence configuration of interfaces will be done later.